-Then what happened that only minimal traits of this great system of learning are found in the education system of today?
+What happened that only minimal traits are found in the education system of today?
 Well, there is a short story behind it.

 The Story Behind